 What is a red herring?
 Believe it or not, a red herring does not only mean a soft, red-bony fish.
 It’s a document submitted by a company as part of an IPO.
-So it has as much to do with the stock market as with fish.
+So, it has as much to do with the stock market as with fish.
 Today, we will discuss the importance of red herrings and what you will and won’t find in the red herring prospectus.
-So what is a red herring?
+So, what is a red herring?

 Table of Contents

-- Information Contained Within The Draft Red Herring Prospectus
+- Red Herring Prospectus Explained

 - Contents Of A Red Herring Prospectus

-- When Is The Red Herring Prospectus Distributed?
+- Red Herring History

 What is a red herring?
 A red herring prospectus is a document submitted by a company (issuer) as part of an initial public offering of securities.

 These securities are either stocks or bonds.
 Which is something we all either trade or invest in.

 More often or not, it’s associated with an initial public offering (IPO).
 Meanwhile, like the Form S-1 registration, the red herring prospectus must be filed with the Securities and Exchange Commission (SEC).

 A lot of people get excited about IPOs, too.